-In New Jersey parents can be compelled to contribute to the college expenses of children.
-It is important that you retain an attorney that understands the law and the way in which courts resolve these disputes.
-Our attorneys are available for all of your college contribution disputes.
+If you have questions about your obligation to pay college tuition, it is important that you retain an attorney that understands the law and the way in which courts resolve these disputes.
+At Cores & Associates, L.L.C., our attorneys are available for all of your college contribution disputes.

 - whether the parent, if still living with the child, would have contributed toward the costs of the requested higher education;

 - effect of the background, values, and goals of the parent on the reasonableness of the expectation of the child for higher education;

 - amount of the contribution sought by the child for the cost of higher education;

 - ability of the parent to pay that cost;